 Instead, swap your midweek turbos, club runs, chain gangs and hill reps for shorter, steadier spins.
 As part of your ride, introduce short activation efforts of around 20-30 seconds.
 These short efforts aren’t enough to fatigue you, but the change of pace is perfect for activating muscles and keeping your top-end tuned into event day.

 Top Tip: Don't use a big gear!
-Keep your cadence high as a way of raising your heart rate while avoiding fatigue.
+Keep your cadence high as a way of raising your heart rate while avoiding muscle fatigue.

 3. Glass Crank Ride